 spread account - An account required by the credit enhancer of a securitization or warehouse credit facility in order to protect the credit enhancer against credit losses.
 Generally, excess spread cash flow from the pool of automobile contracts is credited to the account and retained until the account balance reaches a set maximum balance.
 If the maximum balance set forth under the terms of a particular securitization or warehouse credit facility is attained, the excess spread cash flows and any surplus in the spread account are returned to us, our residual lenders or the purchaser of a residual interest, as the case may be.
-The maximum balance in a particular securitization or warehouse credit facility.
-Any remaining spread account balance is released to us, our residual lenders or the purchaser is released to us, our residual lenders or the purchaser is released to us, our residual lenders or the purchaser account balance is released to us, our residual lenders or the purchaser is released to us, our residual lenders or the purchaser is released to us, our residual lenders or the purchaser is released to us, our residual lenders or the purchaser of a residual interest, as the case may be, upon termination of the securitization or warehouse credit facility.
+The maximum balance in a particular securitization may increase or decrease over time, and also may never be attained in any particular securitization or warehouse credit facility.
+Any remaining spread account balance is released to us, our residual lenders or the purchaser of a residual interest, as the case may be, upon termination of the securitization or warehouse credit facility.